 “From a performance perspective, restarting your router every so often (once every one or two months) can help maintain the reliability of your home network,” Nick Merrill, founder of cybersecurity consultancy Broad Daylight, explains.

 But restarting your router is about more than just getting a speedier connection for online shopping.
 It’s also a way to prevent yourself from being hacked.
-Last year, the FBI recommended all home and small business routers be rebooted after foreign hackers compromised thousands of networks worldwide.
+Last year, the FBI recommended all homes and small businesses reboot routers after foreign hackers compromised thousands of networks worldwide.
 Using a malware called VPNFilter, the hackers were able to collect information, exploiting the device and blocking network traffic, rendering the routers inoperable.
-Shutting off the device would temporarily disrupt the malware.
+Shutting off the device to reboot router settings would temporarily disrupt the malware.
 Merrill also recommends keeping your firmware, which provides network protocols, security, and administrative controls, updated to prevent further security threats and restarting after every update.
-Knowing these clear signs you’re about to be hacked is also a good starting point for knowing when you should restart your router.
+Knowing these clear signs you’re about to be hacked is also a good starting point for knowing when you’re due to reboot router settings.